4.c) Genetic variability

 - Accidental or random mutations/ directed

-The first would be the group of improvements made to the genetic code, produced as a consequence of the individual’s learning, working or life experience previous to the transmission of genetic information.
+The first would be the group of improvements made to the genetic code, produced due to the individual’s learning, working, or life experience previous to genetic information transmission.

 - Endogenous (to the genetic system) / exogenous (environmental)

 - Operative code / not operative (genetic garbage –Not a very good term)